 Finally, the membership fee puts some skin in the game.
 We really want you to do this stuff.
 When things are free, most people just take it for granted and don’t do anything with it.
 When you know you’re paying money to be a part of OGB, you’re more likely to actually do the program and not let your money go to waste.

 Yes it is!
-We are open for Australia, Canada, The UK, and the United States.
+We are open for Canada, The UK, and the United States.
 Canadian and US seminars are for timezones GMT -4 to GMT -7.
-Australian seminars are at 8pm Sidney time.
 UK Seminars are at 7pm GMT.

 If you are an English speaker in those time zones, please join us!
 We’ll have it open to international folks when we see enough demand from English speaking people in other timezones.